roadwarriorslive/Pipulate/README.rst

         return rv

-In this way our functions can either per-row input parameters found in the selected range OR it can use input values injected probably in API-calls to pandas.
+In this way our functions can either per-row input parameters found in the selected range OR it can use values injected directly into the API-calls to pandas.
 Say you had a URL, keyword and you wanted to look up some metric like number of clicks on that URL for that keyword for a given day::